Quick answer

 Price Per Item Calculator: what it calculates

-Price Per Item Calculator calculates price per item from pack price, item count and comparison pack.
-The core method is Price per item = pack price / item count.
+Price Per Item Calculator calculates price per item from pack price, item count, and comparison pack.
+The visible formula is Price per item = pack price / item count.

 Everyday Calculators